How many orbitals are occupied in a silicon atom

 Each energy level consists of sublevels called orbitals.
 The first energy level has 1 orbital, the second energy level has 4 orbitals, and the third energy level has 9 orbitals.
 In the silicon atom, the 2 electrons in the first energy level occupy the 1s orbital, the 8 electrons in the second energy level occupy the 2s and 2p orbitals, and the 4 electrons in the third energy level occupy the 3s and 3p orbitals.
 Therefore, there are a total of 5 orbitals occupied in a silicon atom.

-See also How many days until 20th september 2023
+See also How many ounces in 500grams

 In conclusion, the atomic structure of silicon consists of a nucleus surrounded by electrons in three energy levels.
 There are 5 orbitals occupied in a silicon atom, with varying numbers of electrons in each orbital.